chrisgrieser/obsidian-quadro/README.md

 ## Usage

 ### Get Started
-It is strongly recommended to create a separate vault for data analysis and install the plugin there, since QDA does not follow the "common logic of note-taking," thus often requiring a different set of plugins and settings from your regular vault.
+It is recommended to create a separate vault for data analysis and install the plugin there, for several reasons:
+- QDA does not follow the "common logic of note-taking," thus often requiring a different set of plugins and settings from your regular vault.
+- Separate vaults mean that suggestions, such as for properties, are also separated.
+- To make Obsidian easier to use for qualitative research, *Quadro* also does some (minor) modifications to the core layout of Obsidian, for instance wider dataview tables.

 #### Example Vault
 There is a [pre-configured example vault](https://github.com/chrisgrieser/obsidian-quadro)